denten-books/plain-text/0-intro.md

 Each chapter enacts a deconstruction---a literal taking apart---of that device.

-The shifting affordances of digital text challenge some of our deep-seated intuitions about literature.
 The word processor, the operating system, and the electronic book are some of the sites that stage the encounter between literary theory and practice today.
 In *Plain Text* I introduce a method of computational hermeneutics, which is a form of textual analysis strongly influenced by materialist critique.
 Where "distant reading" and cultural analytics perceive patterns across large-scale copora, computational hermeneutics breaks textuality down into its minute constituent components.
 It is at this scale that I find readers and writers becoming fundamentally alienated from the immediate material contexts of knowledge production.
 Mine is not however a post-human materialism of the kind that privileges an object's point of view.
 On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate the textual encounter.

 The reverse engineering of literary devices reveals that not all texts are created equal.
 In print, traditional distinctions between form and content lie